 The Federal Direct Loan Program is the only loan program at the college.
 Ozarks Technical Community College does not participate in the Federal PLUS Loan Program or any Alternative Loan Programs.

-The Subsidized Federal Direct Loan is based on financial need, which is determined by using a federal formula.
-A loan is subsidized when the government pays the interest for you during the following periods:
+The Department of Education bases the Subsidized Federal Direct Loan on financial need.
+The government determines need by using a federal formula.
+Subsidization occurs when when the government pays the interest for you during the following periods:

-- while you are enrolled in school at least half-time
+- While enrolled in school at least half-time

-The Unsubsidized Federal Direct Loan is not subsidized by the government; the student is responsible for all interest which accrues during in-school, grace, and deferment periods.
-You may choose to make interest payments while in school or you may defer the interest until repayment when the interest will be added (capitalized) to your principal balance.
+The Department of Education does not subsidize Unsubsidized Federal Direct Loan.
+Therefore, the student is responsible for all interest which accrues during in-school, grace and deferment periods.
+You may choose to make interest payments while in school, or you may defer the interest until repayment when the bank will add the interest to your principal balance.

-Student loans are required to disburse in equal installments for the loan period (i.e. – once each semester during a school year or two equal disbursements for a single semester loan).
-The school will verify you are still enrolled at least half-time, attending classes and making satisfactory academic progress before releasing the proceeds to you.
+Student loans disburse in equal installments for the loan period (i.e. – once each semester during a school year or two equal disbursements for a single semester loan).
+The school will verify you are at least a half-time student, attending classes and making satisfactory academic progress before releasing the proceeds to you.

-First disbursement occurs by mid-semester if loan proceeds have been received by the college.
-Students must have completed a Master Promissory Note (MPN) and loan counseling online with the Federal Direct Loan Program for loan proceeds to be sent to the College.
+If the college receives loan proceeds, first disbursement will occur by mid-semester.
+Students must complete a Master Promissory Note (MPN) and loan counseling online with the Federal Direct Loan Program for loan proceeds to be sent to the college.

-Student loans are required to be disbursed in two equal installments.
+Disbursal of student loans occurs in two equal installments.
 Therefore, if your loan is for:

-- In either of the above situations, a student must be enrolled and attending at least 6 hours to be eligible for the disbursement (3 hours of enrollment and attendance for summer).
-If a second 8-week class is required to meet this requirement, the loan funds will not disburse until after the second 8-week class has started and attendance is valid.
+- In either of the above situations, a student must enroll in and attend at least 6 hours to be eligible for the disbursement (3 hours of enrollment and attendance for summer).
+If the student requires a second 8-week class to meet this requirement, the loan funds will not disburse until after the second 8-week class begins and attendance is valid.